Top tips to track the impact of your treatment

 Make another appointment

-You may find that keeping a diary helps you deal with your psoriasis.
-You can take note of what your day was like, how you were feeling, track your diet and note any flare ups – this can help you identify triggers for your condition and provide useful information to discuss with your doctor.6
+Keeping a diary can help you keep on track with your psoriasis treatment.
+Take note of what your day was like, how you were feeling, what you ate and whether you noticed any flare-ups.
+This can help you identify triggers for your condition and provide useful information to discuss with your doctor.6

-Carefully tracking your progress can help you understand how your treatment is working for you.
+Carefully tracking your progress can help you understand how your treatment is working for you6

-To allow you to see the impact your treatment is having on your psoriasis, take a photo of your lesions/plaques before starting a new treatment and save it.
-After a few weeks take another photo, and after two months take another – this will allow you to better see the effects of your treatment.
+To allow you to see the impact your treatment is having on your psoriasis, take a photo of your plaques before starting a new treatment.
+Take more photos after a few weeks and months.
+This will help you to keep track of the effects of your treatment.7

 Using these techniques to keep track of your progress can help you understand how your treatment is working for you.
-It may also help you to communicate any concerns that you may have with your doctor.
-Everyone is different but hopefully these techniques will inspire you and help you more effectively manage your psoriasis.
+They may also help you to flag up any concerns that you may have with your doctor.
+This way you can ensure you get the best treatment for you.